-Rolex GMT-Master II 126711 Root Beer -The Rebirth of an Icon
+Rolex GMT-Master II 126711 Root Beer Review & Complete Guide

 The combination of gold and steel on a Rolex watch is something that has existed from Rolex for a long time.
 In fact, Rolex introduced two-tone as well as its own name for the combination (Rolesor) in the 1930s.
 And while full steel or full gold have been the best options in most people’s eyes, two-tone has gotten very trendy and in-fashion in recent times.